 David Kalaf is an educator working in non-formal education.
 Most recently, he was the director of Beit Meitar, a post-hospitalization residential boarding school for children and youth with hearing disabilities, where he led group development processes for staff and individual development processes for students.
 Previously, David was vice principal of the Yuvalim therapeutic residential boarding school, where he worked to empower students by investing in their self-efficacy and aspirations, increasing their percentage of enlistment for military programs and frameworks, and finding continuing frameworks and programs for graduates.
 David holds a bachelor’s degree in education from Beit Berl College and a master’s degree in education with a concentration in leadership and educational administration from Bar-Ilan University.
 His work is founded on the belief in equal opportunity and the importance of the personal relationship between educators and students.
 David is interested in advancing the connection between academics and educational practice by developing professional training programs for staff working in non-formal education.

 Uri Kandel is an educator and social entrepreneur.
-Until recently, he was the executive director of Shared Paths, a nonprofit organization working to advance Jewish-Arab coexistence by means of social tourism in Arab towns.
+Until recently, he was the executive director of Shared Paths, a nonprofit organization working to advance a Jewish-Arab shared society by means of social tourism in Arab towns.
 Previously, Uri served as senior advisor on social and economic policy issues to the director general of Israel’s National Insurance Institute.
 He was one of the founders of the Kaima ecological farm in Beit Zayit, where he helped develop a unique pedagogy for work with children and youth.
 In recent years, Uri has led the establishment of "Beit HaYa'ar" ("forest school") in the Galilee, where learning is situated in real life, and children learn to understand themselves through their dialogical interactions with their human and natural environment and their unmediated encounters with nature.
 Uri holds a bachelor’s degree in philosophy from Tel Aviv University and a master’s degree in public policy from the Hebrew University of Jerusalem.
 He is interested in models of educational renewal that focus on skills for healthy belonging and shared living, introspection, and responsibility for oneself and society.